LLNL/hatchet/docs/analysis_examples.rst

   # Read in Kripke HPCToolkit database.
   gf = ht.GraphFrame.from_hpctoolkit('kripke')

+  # Drop all index levels in the DataFrame except ``node``.
+  gf.drop_index_levels(
+   np.sum  # or np.mean, depending if samples taken from the same function in different regions should be averaged )

   # Group DataFrame by ``name`` column, compute sum of all rows in each
   # group.
 This shows the aggregated time spent in each function.
   grouped = gf.dataframe.groupby('name').sum()